 Please make sure that you discuss your child's ideas with them as discussing ideas helps children to retain them for longer periods.
-As division is a particularly difficult concept in later years, we need to make sure that children in Year 3 use multiple modes of thinking to build strong understanding and retention:
+As division is a particularly difficult concept in later years, we need to make sure that children use multiple modes of thinking to build strong understanding and retention:

-- Discuss ideas of sharing and dividing - Use physical materials to model sharing and dividing - Draw what they have made - Write numbers to represent what they have made and explain it out loud
+- Discuss ideas of dividing - Use physical materials to model sharing and dividing (e.g. use counters) - Draw what they have made - Write numbers to represent what they have made and explain it out loud - Unpack the written models once they understand what they are doing, rather than introducing the written models too quickly.